vcz-fr/Meetup-Notes/README.md

 ## Some stats

-This site has collected **44 meetups** providing **274 minutes** of readable content.
+This site has collected **45 meetups** providing **278 minutes** of readable content.
 The first collected meetup is [Defensive programming](https://meetups.vcz.fr/meetups/afup-bdx/2018-09-25_Defensive-programming) and dates back to the **25th of September of 2019**.

 [^1]: If you need to use this generator, keep in mind that it does not handle complex punctuation marks well.
 [^2]: Used for Reading time estimation.
-The estimated reading time is computed using the number of words of the article divided by a speed of 170 read words per minute, rounded up.
+The estimated reading time is computed using the number of words of the article divided by a speed of 170 words per minute, rounded up.